-The Owner Information Package contains the manual and registration cards for several individual components of your new Reflection Travel Trailer (TT).
+The Owner Information Package contains the manual and registration information for various individual components of your new Reflection Travel Trailer (TT).

 - It is critical that you register and activate each component warranty within the prescribed time limits to avoid loss of warranty coverage. - Some manufacturers require online registration through their company website. - See page 26, Component Supplier Contact Information. - Some component manufacturers offer warranties beyond the Grand Design Limited Base and Structural Warranties. - Other components are warranted separately and exclusively by the individual component manufacturer, and are therefore excluded from our Limited Base and Structural Warranties. - BEFORE using your RV, it is important that you read and understand the information in this manual and your Owner Information Package.
+Some component manuals are ONLY available on the manufacturer's website.